Outdated Encryption Standards: Which Data Encryption Standard Should Never Be Used?

 AES: The New Standard in Data Encryption

 Enter AES or Advanced Encryption Standard.
 With key sizes of 128, 192, and 256 bits, AES is the Fort Knox of data encryption.
-It’s fast, it’s secure, and it’s used by the U.S. government for encrypting classified information.
 In other words, it’s the gold standard in data encryption today.

 For a more detailed comparison of AES and DES, take a look at this article on AES vs DES encryption standards.
 It’s a great resource for understanding why AES is the preferred choice for data encryption.